Data Vultures Destroying Democracy?

 A blog by artist and teacher Críostóir de Piondargás on Gaelic visual arts.
 Written originally in Gaelic for Seachdain na Gàidhlig in 2022, this blog imagines a successful sector in 2045.

 In this blog, Tòmas MacAilpein looks at rewilding – in the Highlands, in the Lowlands for nature and people.
-Read this blog in Gaelic… I remember walking through a bright wood and into a dark…
+I remember walking through a bright wood and into a dark spruce forest.
+Following the winding path, I come out into the great expanse of upland, my feet feeling their way on the wooden path.
+I’m…

 A story by Iain Finlay MacLeod about Scotland in 2035 and beyond.
 Written originally in Gaelic for Seachdain na Gàidhlig in 2022, “2035” is a darkly comic tale of our future.